IN THIS ARTICLE

 These options allow for a more flexible call-handling experience based on your preferences and needs.

-Receiving calls on Spruce desk phones
+Receiving calls on Spruce VoIP desk phones

 To start receiving inbound calls on your VoIP phone, ensure the following: